2019–20 Coastal Carolina Chanticleers women's basketball team

 The 2019–20 Coastal Carolina Chanticleers women's basketball team represented Coastal Carolina University in the 2019–20 NCAA Division I women's basketball season.
-The Chanticleers, led by seventh year head coach Jaida Williams, played their home games at HTC Center and were members of the Sun Belt Conference.
-They finished the season 25–4, 15–3 in Sun Belt play to finish in second place.
+The Chanticleers, led by seventh-year head coach Jaida Williams, played their home games at HTC Center in Conway, South Carolina and were members of the Sun Belt Conference.
+They finished the season 25–4, 15–3 in Sun Belt play, to finish in second place.
 They advanced to the second round of the Sun Belt women's tournament where they lost to Appalachian State.
-They received a first and second round bye in the postseason tournament and were scheduled to play South Alabama, but it was canceled due to the COVID-19 pandemic before the Chanticleers had the opportunity to play.
+They received first- and second-round byes in the postseason tournament and were scheduled to play South Alabama, but it was canceled due to the COVID-19 pandemic before the Chanticleers had the opportunity to play.

 Preseason

 Sun Belt coaches poll

 On October 30, 2019, the Sun Belt released their preseason coaches poll with the Chanticleers predicted to finish in seventh place in the conference.